 TECHO is present in 19 countries in Latin America, Argentina, Bolivia, Brazil, Chile, Costa Rica, Colombia, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Paraguay, Panama, Peru, Dominican Republic, Uruguay and Venezuela.
-TECHO also has a fundraising office in Miami, USA.
+TECHO also has a fundraising office in Miami and New York, USA.

 2. COMMUNITY INTERVENTION MODEL

 - What is the approach of TECHO’s work model?

 The community intervention of TECHO focuses on the most excluded slums, with the joint effort between slum residents and youth volunteers being the essential driving-force, who work to come up with concrete solutions concerning poverty in the area.
 TECHO propels a continuous process of strengthening communities, considering development a transversal axis to intervention.

 - Who can benefit from the plans and programs that TECHO puts into place?